 79; 12022 H.E.

-Horimiya is one of the most realistic depictions of the first love I have ever had the pleasure of watching.
-I would even dare to say, the privilege of almost feeling as being a part of it.
+Horimiya is one of the most realistic depictions of the first love I have ever watched.
 It captured the beauty, awkwardness, embarrassment, and vivid colors of what it means to fall in love for the first time.
+I would even dare to say the privilege of almost feeling like being a part of it.
 It’s good to be young.

-This is going to be a short review, as most of what I have to say is encapsulated above.
+This will be a short review, as most of what I have to say is encapsulated above.
 It is usually a rare feat for films and media set in high school settings to portray real emotions and feelings.
-Most of them are either slapstick comedies (think of any Disney/CN/Nick show), super cringey (anything that is coming out now), and way over the top on the life part.
+Most are slapstick comedies (think of any Disney/CN/Nick show), super cringey (anything coming out now), and way over the top on the life part.

-However, I must note, this “over the top” simply talks about a story that lacks true emotions, which makes them desperate to over-compensate that with writing that has no restraints.
+I love Dostoyevsky; many would claim that he goes over the top; however, his stories are more nuanced, as he explores every soul as if it were a whole Universe.
+However, I must note that this “over the top” simply talks about a story that lacks genuine emotions, which makes them desperate to over-compensate that with writing that has no restraints.
 It reads dull and disconnected from reality.
-I love Dostoyevsky, many would claim that he goes over the top, however, his stories are more nuanced, as he explores every soul as if it were a whole Universe.
 We will have another time for him.